-Orphan's pension: Each orphan younger than age 15 (age 21 if a student, no limit if disabled) receives 16.7% of the maximum survivor pension.
+Orphan's pension: 16.7% of the maximum survivor pension is paid to each orphan younger than age 15 (age 21 if a student, no limit if disabled).

 Other eligible survivors: Up to 50% of the maximum survivor pension is split equally among other dependent survivors.